doctrine/mongodb-odm/docs/en/tutorials/getting-started.rst

     Note that you do not need to explicitly call persist on the ``$post`` because the operation will cascade on to the reference automatically.

-After running this code, you should have those two objects stored in MongoDB in the collections "User" and "BlogPost".
-You can use the `MongoDB Compass`_ to inspect the contents of your database, where you will see this documents:
+After running this code, you should have those two objects stored in the collections "User" and "BlogPost".
+You can use `MongoDB Compass`_ to inspect the contents of your database, where you will see this documents:

 ::